US-Trustee-Program/Bankruptcy-Oversight-Support-Systems/docs/ui-components/general-requirements.md

 }
 ```

-Using the bad SCSS file would then render all spans through out the app with underlined text.
+Using the bad SCSS file would then render all spans throughout the app with underlined text.
 Using
 the name-spaced good version of the file would render only the span in the foo component as
 underlined.